sahlenlab/HiCapTools/README.md

 - bigWigSummary executable path *(STRING: OPTIONAL)* :   The file path to the bigWigSummary executable.
 The executable for linux x86_64 included in the package in the bin directory and its path is entered by default.

 - Probe Length *(INTEGER: REQUIRED)* :   The required length of a probe in the current design.
 The default probe length is 120 base pairs.
-The probe lenght should ideally be between 50 and 1000 base pairs.
+The probe length should ideally be between 50 and 1000 base pairs.

 - Minimum distance between Probes *(INTEGER: REQUIRED)* :  The minimum distance allowed between two Probes in the current design.
 The default value is 1000 base pairs.